This is a collection of more or less exotic Python tips and tricks I’ve gathered over the years.

 Color.RED != "RED"

-Remember that enums are regular classes (well, for the most part); this can be used e.g. to provide utility methods for working with enum values.
+Remember that enums are regular classes; this can be used e.g. to provide utility methods for working with enum values.

 class Color(Enum):